CDCgov/tostadas/README.md

 ### Repository Setup

 Before cloning, check if the following applies to you:
-* CDC user with access to the Monkeypox group on Gitlab
+* CDC user with access to the MPOX group on Gitlab
 * Require access to available submission config files

 Then, follow the cloning instructions outlined here: [cdc_configs_access](docs/cdc_configs_access.md)